ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 What should a solutions architect do to maintain the desired performance across all instances in the group?

 - A. Use a simple scaling policy to dynamically scale the Auto Scaling group.
-- B. Use a target tracking policy to dynamically scale the Auto Scaling group.
+- ==B. Use a target tracking policy to dynamically scale the Auto Scaling group.==
 - C. Use an AWS Lambda function to update the desired Auto Scaling group capacity.
 - D. Use scheduled scaling actions to scale up and scale down the Auto Scaling group.